 the student understands the concept of dynamics in enzymology and can apply this knowledge to explain results described in the literature as well as to address questions concerning new systems

-Exercises and an on-line test need to be completed and handed-in to be allowed to participate in the written exam after the course.
+Exercises and an online test need to be completed and handed in to be allowed to participate in the written exam at the end of the course.

 Required book: Peter Hore, Nuclear Magnetic Resonance, Second Edition, ISBN: 9780198703419, Oxford Chemistry Primers.

 Links to the relevant literature articles will be published on Brightspace.